 A blocked toilet can be a pretty unpleasant experience.
 It can be smelly and embarrassing (especially if you happen to be a visitor!).
 It can be expensive to clean up household items that have been damaged by an overflowing toilet, not to mention a health hazard.

-What Are The Causes Of A Blocked Toilet?
+What Are The Causes Of A Toilet Blockage?

 - Closet Auger